kubune/ArxanKillers/README.md

 # Note
 The scripts are tested before uploading so it should work for you!

+The scripts are designed in a way to be small and don't take that much space in your scripts!

 On a sidenote: this will be ETERNAL SUFFERING.
 PLEASE SEND HELP!